NathanielEitneier/PCB-Business-Card/README.md

 ## What I learned

 This was my first time taking a board from schematic to a physically assembled, working product.
-I gained a deeper understanding of the design process, as I completed each step I saw how the steps build upon each other.
+From this I gained a deeper understanding of the design process and how each step builds upon the last.
+This made me realize the importance of good habits like proper labeling and footprints on schematics when designing a PCB, because any short cuts taken will come back to haunt you later on in the design.
+I learned a few lessons the hard way.
+Programming the board with a USBasp did not work for me after hours of trying, and I eventually found a way to do it with a Arduino Uno R3.
+Additionally, soldering the SMD MCUs was a nightmare and if I make this project again I will switch to a through-hole MCU.
+Overall, the most important thing I learned from this was that I am capable of teaching myself and attempting projects that I may not have the skills to complete when I start them.
 ## Hardware files

 - [Link to schematic](./hardware/PCB_BusinessCard.kicad_sch)